AviTrader sponsorship ad

 Tony Kondo makes his thoughts very clear on the matter, underlining the benefits and effectiveness of direct person-to person contact.
 “There are several web-based platforms available to help customers find USM (Used Serviceable Material) in the market.
 However, the most effective way for customers to actually purchase parts is still by reaching out directly via email or phone to a reliable contact.
 This personal approach ensures faster responses, better guidance, and a more tailored service,” he states.

-Mike DeMicco on the hand has a very positive attitude towards the benefits of IT-related solutions.
+Mike DeMicco on the other hand has a very positive attitude towards the benefits of IT-related solutions.
 He points out that: “There are definitely IT solutions that facilitate sourcing spare parts, and many of these can be integrated with mainframe systems through APIs, middleware, EDI, or custom interfaces.
 The integration allows for more efficient procurement, better inventory management, and greater transparency in sourcing used or surplus parts, ultimately reducing costs and improving operational efficiency.
 VAS works with customers to provide a seamless process of inventory search and pricing, request for quotation, sales order agreement, and parts fulfilment.”
 He then adds that the company “…has invested over US$30 million in dedicated IT infrastructure and enhanced capability for aftermarket business solutions.
 For example, our customised SAP system seamlessly integrates with customers' systems for aftermarket programmes, automated quotations and inventory management, and programme management.”

 We wanted to find out what was considered the most important material master data that must be made available to the buyer.

 Any parts procurement system can only work smoothly if both the buyer and the seller can access a very accurate material database as an accurate and comprehensive material master database is critical to sourcing spare parts and covers a range of vital data points, including: the part number and description, manufacturer information, material specifications and technical data, condition/serviceability status, pricing (including any additional charges or applicable discounts), lead time and availability, certification and traceability documentation, packaging and shipping details, plus any warranty and returns policy.
 According to Mike DeMicco, “These data elements help ensure the buyer has access to all the necessary details for evaluating, purchasing, and receiving the right part.
-Maintaining this material master database with a high of accuracy is a significant task requiring in-depth platform knowledge, a keen understanding of market trends and a team of experienced parts evaluation specialists.
-That's the added value that qualified USM suppliers such as VAS offer the aftermarket, helping clients reduce procurement errors, optimise inventory, and meet operational and financial goals.”
+Maintaining this material master database with a high level of accuracy is a significant task requiring in-depth platform knowledge, a keen understanding of market trends and a team of experienced parts evaluation specialists.
+That's the added value that qualified USM suppliers such as VAS offer the aftermarket, helping clients reduce procurement errors, optimise inventory, and meet operational and goals.”
 As Tony Kondo succinctly puts it: “Accurate availability is crucial.
 Without it, searching the database for parts becomes an ineffective use of time.”

 We wanted to know more about elements of the procurement process which can be automated, and which should be carried out manually.